-The end of 2017 is coming.
-It’s time to sum up this year’s achievements – but also think forward.
-Narrow Artificial intelligence, mixed reality… sounds exotic?
-Well, they’re closer than you think.
-Here’s a brief summary of Gartner’s technology trend report combined with our software development experts’ prognosis on which software technologies will dominate in the coming year.
+2019 is rapidly coming to an end.
+It’s time to sum up this year’s achievements and to look ahead.
+Narrow Artificial intelligence, mixed reality, and distributed cloud are just a few of the tech innovations to watch as we enter the next decade.
+Here’s a brief summary of Gartner’s 2020 tech trends report combined with our software development experts’ predictions for which software technologies will dominate the 2020s.

 2. Digital twins technology driven by IoT

-IoT is an area where the so-called Digital Twins concept evolves at the fastest pace.
-Modern household appliances use a lot of smart components equipped with sensors to gather data about real-time status, working conditions, problems and so on.
+Internet of things is an area where the so-called digital twins concept evolves fastest.
+Modern household appliances use a lot of smart components equipped with sensors to gather data about real-time status, working conditions, and alerts.
 They’re integrated to cloud-based systems to gather data, then process and analyze it.

 And here’s how a digital twin is created.
 It’s a kind of pairing appliance which reflects its real-life counterpart in the digital environment.
-This virtual model of a product or service allows for analysis of huge amount of various data.
+This virtual model of a product or service allows for the analysis of a huge amount of varied data.
 In effect, we can deal with problems before they even occur, prevent downtime, develop new functionalities and much more.

-The digital twin concept has the widest coverage in such projects as smart cities, real time navigable models, or health care – with virtualization of a hospital systems for work safety and continuity.
+The digital twin concept has the widest coverage in such projects as smart cities, real-time navigable models, or health care – with virtualization of hospital systems for work safety and continuity.

 4. Event-Driven Applications

-Gartner predicts that by 2020 a real-time, event-based approach will be a core required demand for 80% of all digital solutions.
+Gartner predicts that through the 2020s a real-time, event-based approach will be a core required demand for 80% of all digital solutions.
 It’s crucial for business application development companies to apply “event thinking” to their solution strategy.

 Event programming is not a type of technology or programming language.
 It represents an approach that should be implemented in a product development process.
 An event-driven application responds to actions generated by the user or the system, for example, mouse clicks or loading a program.
 From a programming point of view, it’s important to separate event-processing logic from the rest of the coding work.

 Technologies like AI or IoT speed up event-driven coding as a useful product development strategy.
-In general, event-driven apps can improve responsiveness, flexibility and give better understanding of user esperience.
+In general, event-driven apps can improve responsiveness, flexibility and give a better understanding of user experience.

-We have to add progressive web applications to Gartner’s software technology trends for 2017.
+We have to add progressive web applications to Gartner’s software technologies.
 The growth of web-based solutions is a solid trend we could observe during the current year.
-It’s no reason to think it’s going to change in 2018.
+It’s no reason to think it’s going to change in the coming decade.

-On the contrary, in the long term it’s more probable that web apps will take a significant slice of market cake from the mobile apps, and not vice versa.
-We believe it even more when we hear Google reps talking about focusing on expanding the features of the current browsers to let web applications achieve the same UX level as mobile apps.
+On the contrary, in the long term, it’s more probable that web apps will take a significant slice of market cake from mobile apps, and not vice versa.
+We believe it, even more, when we hear Google reps talking about focusing on expanding the features of the current browsers to let web applications achieve the same UX level as mobile apps.